 - The value and inner workings of social media, liveblogging and crowdsourcing as reporting tools

 New journalists starting to cover a community or beat for the first time, veteran journalists hoping to freshen their coverage of long-established territory and anyone who wants to do a thorough job covering a specific area or topic.

-Steve Buttry is director of student media at the Manship School of Mass Communication at Louisiana State University.
+Steve Buttry was director of student media at the Manship School of Mass Communication at Louisiana State University.
 Before coming to LSU, he was digital transformation editor for Digital First Media, which he joined in 2011, when it was the Journal Register Co.
 He has held reporting and leadership jobs for TBD.com, The Gazette in Cedar Rapids, Iowa; Omaha World-Herald; Des Moines Register; Minot Daily News; Kansas City Star and Times; and Shenandoah (Iowa) Evening Sentinel.